|

 (sometimes on paper, and then sometimes on the floor!).
 It’s just

+like family.
 God’s way of communicating truth to the next generation has not

 changed.
 God intends truth to be taught and learned by children in